LSSTDESC/imSim/doc/config.rst

     * ``camera`` = *str_value* (default = 'LsstCam') The name of the camera to use.

-Note there is an extra required diffraction_psf keyword you must include in the stamp section above that configures how diffraction passing through the telescope spiders is handled.
+Note there is an extra required diffraction_fft keyword you must include in the stamp section above that configures how diffraction passing through the telescope spiders is handled.
 Here is how to configure it.

-Key Name: diffraction_psf:
+Key Name: diffraction_fft:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Required keywords to set: